Kentico/xperience-component-samples/README.md

 ## Video widget

 Allows users to insert an embedded video from Youtube.
-The URL of the video can be specified in widget property `Video URL`
+The URL of the video can be specified in the widget property `Video URL`

 ![Video widget](/Kentico.Widget.Video/VideoWidget.gif)